 This document provides important information in relation to your investment in the Generate Unit Trust Scheme.
-It should be read together with the PDS, the SIPO and any other documents held on the register at business.govt.nz/disclose, which are also available on our website at: generatewealth.co.nz/documentsand-forms.
+It should be read together with the PDS, the SIPO and any other documents held on the register at disclose-register.companiesoffice.govt. nz, which are also available at: generatewealth.co.nz/documents-and-forms